ldv-klever/klever/docs/deploy_openstack.rst

     $ klever-deploy-openstack create instance

-By default Klever is deployed in production mode, but you can change this with *--mode* argument.
-In development mode many debug options are activated by default:
+By default Klever is deployed in production mode, but you can change this with the *--mode* command-line argument:

 .. parsed-literal::